 - 1. The Chairperson or Early Head Start Director may call a special meeting or change the regular meeting date as needed.
-This can include a phone call, video call, and/or email to each member to conduct business.
-Each member's vote will be accounted for in the written minutes of the phone call, video call, and/or Email Meeting. - 2.
+This can include a phone call and/or email to each member to conduct business.
+Each member's vote will be accounted for in the written minutes of the Phone and/or Email Meeting. - 2.
 When the Policy Council needs to deal with sensitive issues regarding staff or families, the portion of the meeting in which the issues are discussed will be closed to anyone other than voting members and approved staff.
 The minutes shall be handled as stated in the Open Meetings Act.